runrig-coop/the-runrig-plan/home.md

 software platforms already available today, we seek out targeted interventions that can multiply the impact of those existing tools, while laying the groundwork for more resilient infrastructure in the future.
-Runrig aims to be the mortar joining these technological building blocks together, while adding to the overall strength and definition to the greater superstructure.
+Runrig aims to be the mortar joining these technological building blocks together, while reinforcing and helping to define the overarching superstructure.